-A national initiative led by the American Association of Community Colleges (AACC) to increase the number of apprentices and services throughout the U.S. is quickly approaching its goal to serve 16,000 registered apprentices by February 28, 2022.
+A national initiative led by the American Association of Community Colleges (AACC) to increase the number of apprentices throughout the U.S. served 22,001 participants by its conclusion last summer, vastly surpassing its goal to serve 16,000 registered apprentices.

-Six percent of participants are veterans.
-One percent have a disability.
-About four out of five ECCA apprentices are men (83% compared to 13% women).
+Six percent of participants were veterans.
+One percent had a disability.
+About four out of five ECCA apprentices were men (83% compared to 12% women).

 Most of the ECCA apprenticeships used a time-based training method (79%), followed by competency-based (11.5%) and a hybrid (5%).